What We Are Doing to Prepare for the Census

 Research shows that one-third of the undercount of low-income immigrants and households of color is due to gaps in the Census Bureau's address list.
 If an address is not on the list, the Census Bureau does not know to contact that household, to attempt to count it, or even that it was missed.
-Read more about the Local Update of Census Addresses.
+Read more our final report here, or visit the Census Bureau's page Local Update of Census Addresses.

 ENGAGEMENT OF LOCAL LEADERS

 In December, 2018: Launched the Census Steering Committee of local government leaders to provide guidance and support for county-wide census efforts.